bradfrost/atomic-design/chapter-3.md

 permalink: /chapter-3/
 ---

-In the last chapter, I introduced the atomic design methodology for constructing user interfaces.
-Hopefully you'll find atomic design to be a helpful mental model for constructing UI design systems, but now it's time to climb down from the ivory tower and actually put atomic design into practice *in the real world*.
+In the previous chapter, I introduced the atomic design methodology for constructing user interfaces.
+I hope you'll find atomic design to be a helpful mental model for constructing UI design systems, but now it's time to climb down from the ivory tower and actually put atomic design into practice *in the real world*.

 The cornerstone of pattern-based design and development is the pattern library, which serves as a centralized hub of all the UI components that comprise your user interface.
-As we discussed in Chapter 1, the benefits of pattern libraries are many:
+As we discussed in chapter 1, the benefits of pattern libraries are many:

 - They **promote consistency and cohesion** across the entire experience.
 - They **speed up your team's workflow**, saving time and money.